 Types of conjunctions used in grammar

-Each type serves a specific purpose in sentence structure.
+Broadly, conjunctions are words that join, but each type serves a specific purpose in sentence structure.
 Below are conjunctions in sentences examples that show how each type works in practice.

 What is a conjunction - Types of Conjunctions with Examples

-Each type serves a distinct purpose in sentence structure and plays a vital role in conveying meaning and coherence in written and spoken language.
+Each type serves a distinct purpose in sentence structure and plays a vital role in conveying meaning and coherence in written and spoken English language.

-Coordinating conjunctions
+1. Coordinating conjunctions

 Coordinating conjunctions join words, phrases, or clauses that are grammatically equal.
 In other words, they connect two or more items of the same kind.